cs4241-20a/a3-persistence/README.txt

 colors and simple aesthetic.
 See above for description of middleware.
 I did not do any achievements because the authentication and mongodb connection parts of the assignment took much longer than I expected.
 (I tried to deploy using heroku but kept getting strange errors)

+IMPORTANT: Please message me on teams or email if glitch isn't properly getting the packages and the application isn't loading.
+As of now, submitting the assignment, it is working but I had issues with glitch on my last assignment - having to run npm install repeatedly.